Abelian categories from triangulated categories via Nakaoka-Palu's localization: Introduction

-under additional assumptions, where $\varpi$ denotes an additive quotient.
-There are many advantages of this factorization, since $\C/(T^{\perp_1})$ is preabelian and the second one $\mathsf{Loc}$ is a Gabriel-Zisman localization admitting a calculus of left and right fractions.
+where $\varpi$ denotes an additive quotient.
+Under additional assumptions on $\C$, there are many advantages of this factorization, since $\C/(T^{\perp_1})$ is preabelian and the second one $\mathsf{Loc}$ is a Gabriel-Zisman localization admitting a calculus of left and right fractions.
 Their construction of preabelian categories was improved by many authers, e.g. \cite{Bel13, Nak13, Liu13, LN19, HS20}.
-On the other hand, before \cite{BM13a, BM13b}, the category $\mod\End_\C(T)^{\op}$ has already been realized as a subfactor of $\C$ in \cite{IY08}: an equivalence
+On the other hand, before \cite{BM13a, BM13b}, the category $\mod\End_\C(T)^{\op}$ has already been realized as a subfactor of $\C$ in \cite{IY08}, namely, there exists an equivalence

 where $[-1]$ is a desuspension of $\C$.